Will My Child Have a Criminal Record?

 Children in juvenile court matters have many of the same rights as adults, including the right to remain silent, the right to cross-examine witnesses, and the right to an attorney.
 It is important to understand the full extent of your rights while under investigation and before entering court.
 Our attorneys will take the time to review your rights and options and aggressively assert your rights at every stage in the juvenile criminal process.
 Where available or when necessary, we will seek rehabilitation over incarceration for any minor.

-To learn more about juvenile offenses and how they may affect your child, please contact Clark & Clark online or call 732-303-7857 today for a free case review.
+To learn more about juvenile offenses and how they may affect your child, please contact Clark, Clark & Noonan, LLC. online or call 732-303-7857 today for a free case review.

 We are experienced in the defense of juvenile crimes, including: